Aditi27garg/Reliance_Equity_Research_Report/README.md

 Someone who looks at the 7.1% revenue growth and
 2.9% EBITDA growth and calls it a slow compounder.
-That reading isn't wrong — it's just top-down.
+That reading isn't wrong, it's just top-down.

 The moment you go segment by segment, the picture changes.
 Jio growing EBITDA at 16.8%.
 Retail expanding